 Diplomatic Immersion

-Diplomatic Immersion, Policy Observation, and Learning (D.I.P.L.O)
+Diplomatic Immersion, Policy Learning, and Observation (D.I.P.L.O.)

 • In-depth discussions analyzing key diplomatic issues impacting the host mission.